AI in Financial Markets, Part 4: Best Practice Makes Perfect

 “We’re functioning automatic / And we are dancing mechanic / We are the robots” — Kraftwerk (1978)

 One of the great advantages of automated machine learning is that, as we saw, a lot of what constitutes best practice can be incorporated into the automated workflow.
-DataRobot’s product design philosophy embodies this: we provide an enterprise AI platform that bakes in a lot of expertise, best practices and guardrails.
+DataRobot’s product design philosophy embodies this: we provide an AI Cloud platform that bakes in a lot of expertise, best practices and guardrails.
 This can be particularly useful for those occasions where you’re simply not aware that you’re doing things that aren’t a great idea, or haven’t the time to get into the detail of what constitutes best practice for a given machine learning approach.

 Turbocharge your expertise and self-awareness by outsourcing best practices.